quazardous/eclectic-helpers/README.md

     composer require quazardous/eclectic-helpers

 # doc
 See code.
-You may like the RowsMapper in src/Transform.
+You may like:
+- RowsMapper in src/Transform: add dynamic fields to row or array of rows.
+Use it form Twig preparation stuff.
+- ComplexType in src/Form: structured form type without form class.

 # context
 Used in Silex 2 / Doctrine projects but may work somewhere else.